Understanding the Google BigQuery Interface: A Guide

 Estimating Data Processing Costs Before Running Queries

 Before running a BigQuery SQL query, check the data processing estimate at the top-right of the editor.
-If it processes only a small amount (KB or MB), there’s little concern.
+If it processes only a small amount (KB or MB), there's little concern.
 However, if the query involves large volumes of data (GB or TB), be cautious, as this can significantly increase costs.
+Query cost in BigQuery depends on the number and size of returned columns, not the rows, so optimizing column selection can help manage expenses.

 In the Storage Info section, check the size of the data table.
 It's a good practice to always review the table size before running a query.
 If the size is only a few kilobytes (KB) or megabytes (MB), there's no need for concern.
 However, if the table size is in gigabytes (GB), terabytes (TB), or petabytes (PB), query carefully.

-Formatting SQL Queries for Readability
+Formatting SQL Queries For Readability

 To improve the readability of your SQL query, click on the ‘Format Query' button in the ‘More' drop-down menu.